-For example, how can consumers reduce their use of plastics?
-Another way you can narrow your topic is by looking at a specific, population group or location.
-For example, how do our plastic recyclables impact other countries?
-You can even relate your topic to another topic such as, what is the effect of plastics polluting our oceans?
-Notice how each of these questions have a much narrower focus than the big topic of plastics.
+Another way you can narrow your topic is by looking at a specific, population group (such as children or Indigenous) or location (such as Canada or Ontario).
+For example, how has online shopping been influenced by mobile technology in Canada?
+You can even relate your topic to another topic such as, How is artificial intelligence changing education?
+Notice how each of these questions have a much narrower focus than the big topic of computers.
 That's what makes good research questions.

 Now that we've got our keywords we can now use those words to search the library for resources.

 This video guides you in using MultiSearch with one of the keywords you discovered from the last video.

 The library has many databases to support your assignments.
 Most of which can be searched simultaneously from the MultiSearch box located on the library's homepage.
 You can search for eBooks, streaming video recordings, academic journals, research starters, and multiple article databases that we subscribe to.

 In the last video, we ended up identifying artificial intelligence and education, as the main keywords which we can now use in MultiSearch.

 So let's go to the library homepage.
 One way to get there is by going to library.georgiancollege.ca.
 You'll find our MultiSearch box.
 So go ahead and enter: artificial intelligence.
 Then click search.
 Within MultiSearch you are able to locate a number of different types of resources as it searches through many of the article databases that support your program.